strapi/documentation/docusaurus/docs/dev-docs/deployment/azure.md

    - _Operating System_ - `Linux`
    - _Region_ - Select an appropriate region

-7. Use the _App Service Plan_ to select the appropriate Sku and size for the level fo scale your app will need (refer to [the Azure docs](https://azure.microsoft.com/pricing/details/app-service/windows/?WT.mc_id=javascript-37811-aapowell) for more information on the various Sku and sizes).
+7. Use the _App Service Plan_ to select the appropriate Sku and size for the level of scale your app will need (refer to [the Azure docs](https://azure.microsoft.com/pricing/details/app-service/windows/?WT.mc_id=javascript-37811-aapowell) for more information on the various Sku and sizes).

 8. Click **Review + create** then **Create**.